atlassian-labs/figma-for-jira/README.md

 ### Running and inspecting the database locally

 1. Fill in `PG_*` variables in `.env` using samples from `.env.example` as a guide
-2. Spin up dependencies using `yarn start:sandbox`
+2. Spin up dependencies using `npm run start:sandbox`
 3. Using IntelliJ or whatever tool you use for inspecting databases, add a database using fields from from `.env`

 ### Running migrations